A Guide to Companies House Identity Verification for Overseas Individuals

 What documents will you need?

 To verify your identity from overseas you will need documents from a specific set of permitted documents that can be verified using Identity Verification technology.
-The accepted documents are:
+As specific by Companies House, the accepted documents are:

 It is expected that most overseas individuals will rely on a passport.
 Even still there are further restrictions on the options available, if the individual has a non-biometric (machine-readable) passport, they will only be able to verify through an authorised corporate services provider, such as Elemental.
 The most notable countries with large numbers of non-biometric passports in use include India and South Africa, though many countries are still transitioning.